Spring Term 2025

 Discount Price: £180 – for those on a lower income.
 Please email Info@nadiaraafat.com to make the discount payment

-Classical Hatha Yoga has some key source materials; one of which is The Yoga Sutras attributed to the sage (s) Patanajali sometime between 2nd century BCE and 5th century CE.
+We are working with The Yoga Sutras attributed to the sage (s) Patanajali sometime between 2nd century BCE and 5th century CE.
 This book is widely regarded as the one of the key foundation texts for classical hatha yoga with its proposed model of yoga; the eight-limbed Astanga path, forming the foundations for classical hatha yoga practice.
-Together, the eight limbs of yoga offer us a practice pathway for conscious living and spiritual advancement and represent yoga in its fullest expression – as it is meant to be lived and practiced.

 The Eight Limbs of Yoga